Train to Teach with Bedford High School and Kingsbridge Initial Teacher Training

 Bedford High School is part of a group of Wigan schools offering Initial Teacher Training.
 Our Partnership offers an outstanding place to learn and provides a supportive and tailored learning opportunity in partnership with our partner Kingsbridge Teacher Training.

-The partnership has been twice judged Outstanding by Ofsted for both Primary and Secondary phases.
+The partnership has been judged ‘good’ with ‘outstanding’ features by Ofsted for both Primary and Secondary phases.

 All Kingsbridge partner schools have experience of teacher training and are already supporting School Direct trainees.
-To train teachers bring many advantages to a school and we fully embrace the energy, drive and enthusiasm they bring.
+To train teachers brings many advantages to a school, and we fully embrace the energy, drive and enthusiasm that trainee teachers bring.

 Successful completion of this course leads to qualified teacher status (QTS) and a postgraduate certificate in education (PGCE) with Masters credits.